jmuheim/mozaic-blueboard/README.md

 ## See it in action

+### Preset mode

+You can create presets (pre-defined song structures) that will handle all the complex stuff for you when performing live.
+At the tip of your toe, by clicking a button on your BlueBoard, you can walk through a preset, one step at a time (similar to a step sequencer).

 [![Josh wants to be a band - Wish you were here (Pink Floyd)](./media/wish-you-were-here.jpg)](https://www.youtube.com/watch?v=qK1rAW2jbXA)

+Presets are written in a simple configuration-language (using fancy emojis 🎸).

+See [Preset mode](./USAGE_PRESET.md) for more details.

+### Live mode

+TODO

+See [Live mode](./USAGE_LIVE.md) for more details.

 ## Usage